 - Don’t eat during virtual meetings.

-- When someone has the floor, give them the floor (don’t talk over or interrupt others when they are speaking).
+- When someone has the floor, it’s theirs—don’t talk over or interrupt others when speaking.

 Of course, some potential distractions are unavoidable when you’re working from home.

 With that in mind, practice virtual meeting etiquette by being upfront with those on your video conference call.
-Let them know that they may hear your children playing in the other room, your pets clamoring for your attention, or even construction crews working outside.
+Let others know they may hear your children playing in the other room, your pets clamoring for your attention, or even construction crews working outside.

 They’ll appreciate the heads-up, and it will reduce your need to apologize or clarify mid-meeting about what they’re hearing or why you’ve disappeared from view.

-In our experience—with so many of us having no choice but to work out of our own homes—being candidate about the situation is the best approach.
+In our experience—with so many of us having no choice about working from home— it is best to be candid about the situation.
 It’s also a great way to connect with others, as you’ll likely find they’re experiencing a lot of the same things.